 Here’s what I wrote about Lubricity when I started the blog:

 Lubricity is the quality of shiftiness or slipperiness, the ability to resist definition, and the capacity for reducing tension.
 To me, it’s a perfect descriptor for jazz as it lives in our world today.

 It’s also a tribute to the bebop musicians like Charlie Parker and Thelonious Monk who had a fascination with obscure multisyllabic words like “Epistrophy” and “Ornithology”.
 Finally, it’s a tip of the hat to my instrument, the trombone, which requires a lubricious slide in order to be played effectively.

 Join me in discussing the definition-resistant musical tradition we call jazz through my perspective as a young trombonist and aspiring jazz historian.

-If you’d like to be in touch with me, I can be reached by e-mail at email@example.com — if you would like to send CDs for review or other promotional materials for new jazz, please e-mail me for a physical address.
+If you’d like to be in touch with me, I can be reached by e-mail at email@example.com — if you would like to send CDs for review or other promotional materials, please e-mail me for a physical address.